ollionorg/DataflowTemplates-fork/v2/spanner-to-sourcedb/terraform/samples/spanner-to-cassandra/README.md

 1. Ensure that the Cassandra instance is correctly setup.
      1. Check that the Cassandra credentials are correctly specified in the `tfvars` file.
      2. Check that the Cassandra server is up.
-     3. The Cassandra user configured in the `tfvars` file should have [INSERT](https://dev.Cassandra.com/doc/refman/8.0/en/privileges-provided.html#priv_insert), [UPDATE](https://dev.Cassandra.com/doc/refman/8.0/en/privileges-provided.html#priv_update) and [DELETE](https://dev.Cassandra.com/doc/refman/8.0/en/privileges-provided.html#priv_delete) privileges on the database.
+     3. The Cassandra user configured in the `tfvars`.
 2. Ensure that the Cassandra instance and Dataflow workers can establish connectivity with each other.
 Template automatically adds networking firewalls rules to enable this access.
 This can differ depending on the source configuration.
 Please validate the template rules and ensure that network connectivity can be established.
 3. The Cassandra instance with database containing reverse-replication compatible schema is created.